rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 Jul 15 09:38:12 1S1K-G5-5587 systemd[1]: Started ssh.service - OpenBSD Secure Shell server.
 ```

+Notice the Active status is `active (running) since Mon 2024-07-15 09:38:12 PDT; 4s ago`

-You can see the daemon starting, listening on port 22, and then the status of the daemon changes to `Started`.
+You can see the daemon starting, listening on port 22, and then the status of the daemon changes to `Started ssh.service - OpenBSD Secure Shell server`

 I don't use the `sudo systemctl enable ssh` command because I don't need SSH running all the time.
 I start and stop it as needed for added security.